tigellus/Markdown/4. Pulmonary Mechanical Ventilation/08. Types of Ventilators/Types of Ventilators.md

 * May mean that patient does not receive targeted tidal volume

+# Question 1
+What differentiates a Volume Cycled and Pressure Cycled Mechanical Ventilator?
+[RIGHT] Volume Cycled ventilators have a predetermined tidal volume, Pressure Cycled ventilators cease gas flow when pressure reaches the preset level
+[WRONG] Volume Cycled ventilators have a predetermined tidal volume, Pressure Cycled ventilators begin gas flow when pressure reaches the preset level

 # Models of Mechanical Ventilators

 ### PB 840 Ventilator